 Company A + Company B = Company C

-The mergers can be classified as follows on the basis of relatedness of the business activities:
+The mergers can be classified as follows on the basis of the relatedness of the business activities:

 A merger that happens between companies belonging to the same industry.
 The companies have businesses in the same space and are generally competitors to each other.
-A horizontal merger is a feature of an industry which consists of a large number of small firms / fragmented industry.
-The level of competition is high and the post-merger synergies and gains are much higher for companies in such industries.
-The motivation behind such merger is economies of scale and control of bigger market share.
+A horizontal merger is a feature of an industry that consists of a large number of small firms / fragmented industries.
+The level of competition is high, and the post-merger synergies and gains are much higher for companies in such industries.
+The motivation behind such a merger is economies of scale and control of a bigger market share.

 A merger between companies that operate in completely different and unrelated industries.
 A pure conglomerate merger is between companies with totally nothing in common.
 A mixed conglomerate merger is between companies looking for a market or product extensions.